miyaz/gelbo/README.md

 ### Description

 * Stop the container by using /stop/.
-* Restart automatically if you specify '--restart=always- when running docker run.
+* Restart automatically if you specify '--restart=always' when running docker run.
 * You can use this to intentionally bring down the process at any time, such as when verifying the behavior of Auto Scaling self-healing.

 ## Statistics Confirmation